-In addition, HACA will publish its notice for selection of PBV proposals for two consecutive days in the same newspapers and trade journals HACA used to solicit the proposals.
+In addition, HACA will post the notice of owner selection on its electronic website.
 The announcement will include the name of the owner that was selected for the PBV program.
-HACA will also post the notice of owner selection on its electronic web site.

 HACA will make available to any interested party its rating and ranking sheets and documents that identify HACA's basis for selecting the proposal.
 These documents will be available for review by the public and other interested parties for one month after publication of the notice of owner selection.
 HACA will not make available sensitive owner information that is privileged, such as financial statements and similar information about the owner.